-To diagnose Huntington disease, a doctor may perform a neurological exam and ask about the person's family history and symptoms.
-Imaging tests may be performed to look for signs of the disease, and genetic testing can be done to determine if the person has the abnormal gene.
+To diagnose Huntington disease, a healthcare practitioner may perform a neurological exam and ask about the person's family history and symptoms.
+Imaging tests may be performed to look for signs of the disease and genetic testing can be done to determine if the person has the abnormal gene.

 Those who are considering genetic testing may want to consult with a genetic counselor, who can help them to better understand the pros and cons of this type of testing.

 These imaging tests can provide an image of the brain showing areas of degeneration.
 They are not very useful, however, in early-stage HD because they are unable to show small regions of brain deterioration.